 304.10 Clearances from grade.
-Equipment and appliances installed at grade level shall be supported on a level concrete slab or other approved material extending not less than 3 inches (76 mm) above adjoining grade or shall be suspended not less than 6 inches (152 mm) above adjoining grade.
+Equipment and appliances installed at grade level shall be supported on a level concrete slab or other approved material extending not less than 2 inches (51 mm) above adjoining grade or shall be suspended not less than 6 inches (152 mm) above adjoining grade.
 Such support shall be in accordance with the manufacturer's installation instructions.

-[BE] 304.11 Guards.
-Guards shall be provided where various components that require service and roof hatch openings are located within 10 feet (3048 mm) of a roof edge or open side of a walking surface and such edge or open side is located more than 30 inches (762 mm) above the floor, roof, or grade below.
-The guard shall extend not less than 30 inches (762 mm) beyond each end of components that require service and each end of the roof hatch parallel to the roof edge.
+304.11 Guards.
+Guards shall be provided where various appliances, equipment, fans or other components that require service and roof hatch openings are located within 10 feet (3048 mm) of a roof edge or open side of a walking surface and such edge or open side is located more than 30 inches (762 mm) above the floor, roof, or grade below.
+The guard shall extend not less than 30 inches (762 mm) beyond each end of components, appliances, equipment and fans that require service and each end of the roof hatch parallel to the roof edge.
 The top of the guard shall be located not less than 42 inches (1067 mm) above the elevated surface adjacent to the guard.
 The guard shall be constructed so as to prevent the passage of a 21-inch-diameter (533 mm) sphere and shall comply with the loading requirements for guards specified in the International Building Code.

-Exception: Guards are not required where fall arrest/restraint anchorage connector devices that comply with ANSI/ASSP Z359.1 are installed.
+- 1. Guards are not required where fall arrest/restraint anchorage connector devices that comply with ANSI/ASSP Z359.1 are installed. - 2.
+Guards not required at the time of original installation are not required by this section for equipment and appliances that are repaired or replaced.